podrivnick/FastAPI-bot-backend/README.md

-# FastAPI Boilerplate With Postgres
+# FastAPI Boilerplate With Mongo

 A non-commercial FastAPI boilerplate, that using DI for containerization, didiator for mediators
 ### Installation and Running